- Start young – don’t wait for school to handle common maturity issues

 Teach your child that honesty is a priority

 - You should try to create and develop honest and open communication with your child.
-This will make them feel you are trustworthy and they will start opening up to you.
-They might hesitate to tell you the truth straight up, so take your time and be patient – they will tell it eventually.
+This will make them feel you are trustworthy and they may start opening up to you (just a little is OK for now).
+They might hesitate to tell you the truth (the whole truth), so take your time and be patient – they may open up eventually, but the point is to let them know how seriously you take truthfulness.

 - Let them know that regardless of the circumstances, being truthful is not only important; it’s a priority.
-Again, it may take some time and effort to explain this, but it’s worthwhile.
+Again, it may take some time and effort to explain this, but it’s worthwhile in the long run..

 Set a few simple rules and stick to them